usnistgov/ndn-dpdk/iface/socketface/README.md

 ## Send Path

 The transmission function provided in `Face.txBurstOp` is `go_SocketFace_TxBurst`.
-It places outgoing L2 frames on the `SocketFace.txQueue` channel.
+It places outgoing L2 frames on the `socketFace.txQueue` channel.

-A goroutine running `SocketFace.txLoop` function then retrieves frames from the `SocketFace.txQueue` channel, and passes them to `impl.Send`.
+A goroutine running `socketFace.txLoop` function then retrieves frames from the `socketFace.txQueue` channel, and passes them to `impl.Send`.
 In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, sending a segmented mbuf to a datagram-oriented socket requires copying.

 The send path is thread-safe.